 There was no independent (controlled for the treatment and site) effect of the plant community variability (any of the PCA axes for plant community composition) nor AP community descriptors (biomass, abundance, richness, diversity) on herbivore community composition (Tab. ???).
 Abundance-based AP community was independently influenced by total herbivore abundance and the biomass-based community composition was not independently influenced by herbivore community nor plant composition.
 Partial RDA showed no effect of predators on herbivore nor AP community composition (both biomass- and abundance-based).
 However, we found high proportion of unconditioned as well as conditioned (site variation) variance (Tab.
 X).
 Based on pRDA coordinates both biomass and abundance of Coleoptera and Hemiptera were more often positively, and Lepidoptera negatively affected by top predators (Fig. S8).
 However, there was no general difference in LRR of individual species for any order (Fig. S9).
 In case of AP Mantodea abundance and biomass was negatively affected and the latter effect was marginally significant.

 Only in case of Homoptera more specialized species showed an increasingly negative response to predators (Fig. NS3).
 Otherwise, specialization had no effect on the species’ performance and this lack of correlation prevailed across studied plant species.
 Among studied network descriptors only modularity decreased as a response to predator pressure (Z = 2.143, P = 0.032, Fig. 4).
-Species from Coleoptera, Orthoptera and Lepidoptera that were present in both exclosure and control plots had significantly lower specialization and species that were lost or gained in a plot were more specialized, thatn those that stayed (Figure XXX_specialization and colonization).
+Species from Coleoptera, Orthoptera and Lepidoptera that were present in both exclosure and control plots had significantly lower specialization and species that were lost or gained in a plot were more specialized, than those that stayed (Figure XXX_specialization and colonization).
 There was no interaction between specialization and predator effect for any herbivore group on any plant (Fig. S10).
 We also found that in case of Orthoptera and Homoptera larger species experienced weaker top-down effects (Fig. S11).
 There was no consistent shift in diet (change in PDI values) in response to predation for any studied herbivore group (Fig. S12).
 Individually, however, species with higher diet breadth were also more willing to shift their diet (Fig. NS5). […] I also present correlations between descriptors Fig. S12 […].

 Higher AP to herbivore ratio was related to lower cascading effects on plants (Fig. S7), i.e. the more AP relative to herbivores more LRR values of plants are near zero.
 However this relationship vanished at the individual species level.